 "What they brought to the lineup today — Cole and Drake — was great," Preston said.
 "Drake was protecting Cole in the lineup, so Cole was getting pitches to hit.
 That's the little things you don't see.
 Austin Crumrine hit well today in the five hole.
 We're going to need that at state."

-Page 2 of 3 - The game was played on an all-grass surface with dirt only at the plate, the mound and around the bases.
+The game was played on an all-grass surface with dirt only at the plate, the mound and around the bases.
 Newton had just two errors in the tournament.
 McPherson had five errors in the game.

 "I like this surface," Drinnen said.
 "It's about the same.
 It's a little faster."